-The displacement (measured by ruler) of the LDS's shaft from full extension to the point of switch activation was about 117mm (SD= \pm 2mm, caused by the hysteresis of the switch).
-The same displacement measured by the sapwood tool was 116mm (SD= \pm 3mm), where the deviation was due to the combined effect of the hysteresis and measurement error.
+The displacement (measured by ruler) of the LDS's shaft from full extension to the point of switch activation was about 117mm (SD= $\pm$ 2mm, caused by the hysteresis of the switch).
+The same displacement measured by the sapwood tool was 116mm (SD= $\pm$ 3mm), where the deviation was due to the combined effect of the hysteresis and measurement error.
 Fig. 3 shows a typical current drop and the switch's position determined by the sapwood tool in one of 10 trials.

 Fig. 3.
-A typical electrical current drop (blue) and the position of the switch determined by the sapwood tool (red) in the tool verification test.
+Typical electrical current drop (blue) and switch position determined by the sapwood tool (red) in the tool verification test.